fastify/fastify-cli/README.md

 Both of these utilities have the `function(arg, pluginOptions)` parameters:

-- `arg`: is a string or a string array within the same arguments passed to the `fastify-cli` command.
+- `cliArgs`: is a string or a string array within the same arguments passed to the `fastify-cli` command.
 - `pluginOptions`: is an object containing the options provided to the started plugin (eg: `app.js`).

 ```js